 Reconnecting with Riffa was the catalyst that allows Zira to let go of both Lazro and Rolo.
 Lazro's rocket is a McGuffin that enables Rolo to reach his goal.
 Zira calls him Rolo Polo, like Marco Polo the explorer.
-(I did not realize the rocket name "Pea-Pod" sounds like the ship name "Pequod" in Moby Dick.)
+(It was an unknown coincidence that the rocket name "Pea-Pod" is like ship name "Pequod" in Moby Dick.)
 Quiggles puts on a captain's hat to guide Rolo home, like a guardian angel.
 Rolo takes off his ID tag, literally letting go of his identity as a pet.

 The ending is bittersweet.
 Not a purely happy ending, they both must make difficult sacrifices.
 Rolo and Zira have such a loving bond, we want to see them remain together.
-But there is something bothersome about humans being treated like animals and having no freedom, so it feels right for him to leave.
+But there is something bothersome about humans being treated like animals and having no freedom, so it feels more "right" for him to leave.